21 Amazing Fluffy Animals in the World

 13. Poodle Moth

-Poodle Moth loves to thrive in the high-altitude savannah and forest areas of La Gran Sabana (southeastern Venezuela).
+Poodle Moth love to thrive in the high-altitude savannah and forest areas of La Gran Sabana (southeastern Venezuela).
 It can grow upto 0.6-1.22 in (14-31 mm) in length and belongs to the family of Lasiocampidae.
 The average lifespan of the poodle moth is short and is between 8-11 weeks.
-The dietary habits of moth species are herbivorous in nature.
+The dietary habits of moth species are herbivorous.

 Poodle Moth